-“Auditors of the future”—staff within SAIs who can deal with the challenges of the future, including using data analytics, AI, and innovation, being knowledge exchangers, producers of foresight—can help SAIs integrate innovate approaches into audit work.
+“Auditors of the future”—staff within SAIs who can deal with the challenges of the future, including using data analytics, AI, and innovation, being knowledge exchangers and producers of foresight—can help SAIs integrate innovate approaches into audit work.

-“The new normal means we need to learn new things every day,” emphasized Tytti Yli-Viikari, Auditor General of the National Audit Office of Finland, during her presentation on adopting an experimental mindset.
+“The new normal means we need to learn new things every day,” emphasized Tytti Yli-Viikari, Auditor General of the National Audit Office of Finland, during her discussion on adopting an experimental mindset.

 Reflecting on how INTOSAI can contribute to raising auditors of the future, Yli-Viikari noted that exchanging lessons learned, using platforms to exchange results of experimentations, and learning from our stakeholders are key steps to building the capacities of auditors and audit teams.
 Multidisciplinary teams can be useful, as they are able to provide a diversified look at a problem.